 Calle Varela, 10

-Gran Café Bib Rambla
+Gran Café Bib-Rambla

-One of my favorite places in town for freshly fried churros, this bar sits at one corner of Granada’s gorgeous Plaza Bib-Rambla.
-It’s definitely worth a visit in the morning in the height of the breakfast rush to see the local way of life.
+One of my favorite places in town for freshly fried churros, this bar sits at one corner of Granada's gorgeous Plaza Bib-Rambla.
+It's definitely worth a visit in the morning at the height of the breakfast rush to see the local way of life.

 Plaza de Bib-Rambla, 3